 Sending product teams on a discovery mission requires a different mindset (especially if the company has been focussing on output).
 What works for delivery doesn’t translate to discovery work.
 Teams have to unlearn some habits.

-Typical ingredients for framing Discovery intent are a team-level Product Strategy, a holistic and quantitative description of how the success of your product looks like, as well as a roadmap approach that emphasizes chosen priorities over deadlines and release cycles.
+Typical ingredients for framing Discovery intent are your Product Strategy Choices, a holistic and quantitative description of how the success of your product looks like, as well as a roadmap approach that emphasizes chosen priorities over deadlines and release cycles.

 But besides these three contributing processes, there’s also the act of framing intent as part of Product Discovery.
 While the details are for another newsletter, collaborative alignment is a crucial ingredient for setting up effective, problem-focused Discovery.
 It’s very dependent on the quality and nature of these adjacent processes, though.

 Whereas solution-focussed Alignment tries to create clarity through details about the solution, problem-focused alignment emphasizes tangible goals and ambition levels.
 Whether these exist in the form of "normal" KPIs or are represented through OKRs in Product Management.
 And while solution-focused Alignment sets priorities based on defining specific tasks, problem-focused Alignment lists the areas of highest uncertainty.

 As a first step, collaboratively agree on a fixed timebox for a discovery mission.
 Consider this timebox as an enabling constraint, not as a race to check off as many boxes as possible.
 Teams should approach solving the challenge with a “best-effort” approach and try to reduce the uncertainty of the mission as much as possible.